AhMeDxHaMiDo/Steam-Reviews-Dataset-2021/README.md

 2. __steam_reviews_2021_Data_Wrangling.ipynb__
-  > A jupyter notebook which provides the cleaning part of the dataset, in thise notebook there is the process of creating the 3 dataset we use in the main notebook: the df_cleaned dataset which is the overall clean dataset; the df_author dataset which is the df_cleaned with only the author-related columns and the df_reviews dataset which is the df_cleaned with only the reviews-related columns.
-For clearing the data we need to explore those, so a part of the exploration is data is also done here.
+  > A jupyter notebook which provides the wrangling part of the dataset, in thise notebook there is the process of creating the 3 cleaned dataframes which we use in the main notebook.
+  * df_cleaned: which is the overall cleaned dataset.
+  * df_author: which includes only the author-related attributes.
+  * df_reviews: which includes only the reviews-related attributes.

-3. __/assets:__
+3. __assets Folder:__
-   > A folder in witch we store the .jpg image for some results about the TQ- we upload in the main.ipynb notebook
+   > A folder in which we store the .jpg images for some results about the TQs in the main.ipynb notebook